 Another extremely important point to remember is: not all black-pigmented molds are Toxic Black Molds.

-There are many other fungi which are dark pigmented such as Nigrosphora and Cladosporium.
+There are many other fungi that are dark pigmented, such as Nigrosphora and Cladosporium.
 But they have no known harmful effects.

 Black Doesn’t Mean Toxic

 The color and toxicity of molds are not related, and the term Toxic Black Mold refers to a specific species which is Stachybotrys chartarum.